verhas/WorkTotalFlow/README.md

 final auto approve pending -> -> approved
 ```

 To get the workflow from one step to another some action has to be executed.
 For example the action `submit` can be executed when the workflow is in the `start` step.
 When it is executed the workflow will get into the steps `RM approval pending` and `PM approval pending`.
 After this the workflow can either execute the `approve` on any of these steps.
 If the action `approve` is executed on the step `RM approval pending` then this will move the workflow from this step to the `final auto approve pending`.
 At the same time the workflow remains also in the step `PM approval pending`.
 If the workflow executes the `approve` action from that step as well then the workflow will get from that step to the step `final auto approve pending`.
 At this point the workflow will be only in this step.
 A workflow can not be twice in the same step.
-When a step moves the workflow into a step that the workflow is already in then it will just be there after that.
+When primary step moves the workflow into primary step that the workflow is already in then it will just be there after that.
 In other words the workflow maintains the set of the steps it is in.

-When an action is executed the execution can have a result.
-In the example the action `approve` can have a result `OK` or `reject`.
+When an action is executed the execution can have primary result.
+In the example the action `approve` can have primary result `OK` or `reject`.
 The actual steps that the  workflow will move depend on the result of the action execution.
 The same result may move the workflow to different steps if it is the result of different actions and similarly the same action may have different results if it starts from different steps.

 Auto actions
 ---